 NO ONE WILL EVER BE DENIED NECESSARY MEDICAL TRANSPORTATION SERVICES DUE TO EITHER HIS OR HER INABILITY TO PAY OR A LACK OF INSURANCE COVERAGE.

 The ambulance crew should have asked you to sign a billing authorization form that will give us permission to bill your insurer.
 They may have also collected your health insurance information.
 If you did not have health insurance policy information available, the billing company contacts you to get it at a later date.
 The billing company will send you a questionnaire and/or invoice, or one will be sent directly to your insurance company.
 When you receive a bill, please forward it to your insurance company.
-There is no charge for emergency medical care if the patient is not transported by ambulance.
+There is no charge for emergency ambulance service if the patient is not transported by ambulance.
+However, there is an assessment fee collected by the ambulance service on behalf of the Town of Bethlehem when an Albany County Paramedic provides treatment and the patient ultimately does not go to the hospital.

 What about out-of-pocket costs, insurance copayments, and deductibles?